 - SGMT 7040 3.00 SEMINAR ON CORPORATE STRATEGY

 - SUST 7050 3.00 BUSINESS, SOCIETY AND GLOBAL GOVERNANCE

 Students must submit one research paper that synthesizes a particular body of literature and furthers our understanding on a specific topic in strategy.
 The research paper is a prerequisite to the comprehensive exams and should comprise both a theoretical and an empirical component.
 Students work closely with a faculty advisor on this paper.

-Following the successful completion of all coursework and the research paper, students may schedule their comprehensive exams.
-Typically, they take place before the middle of September of their third year.
+The comprehensive field examination takes place after the summer of the second year.
 The comprehensive exams are designed to test a student’s breadth of knowledge in the field of strategic management as well as depth of knowledge in select areas.
 In preparation for their exams, students are given a list of classic readings at the beginning of their program; the list consists of books and journal articles that have defined the field.
 Students are expected to have a thorough comprehension and understanding of the historical development and the fundamental questions that have guided the discourse in the field.
 Students are also expected to be thoroughly versed in the current literature and research questions that occupy select areas of the field of strategy.
 It is assumed that these areas will subsequently define the scope of a student’s dissertation.